HOW TO JOURNAL

 For example:

-I wrote the detailed list on the 21st of September and hadn't looked at it again until after we inspected a property on the 1st of October.
+I wrote a detailed list on the 21st of September and hadn't looked at it again until after we inspected a property on the 1st of October.
 It had absolutely everything on the list and was better than I had imagined.

 If you're eager to start journaling or keen to continue, I hope this has helped!